-We are still accepting applications for fall 2020.
-If you already have an application on file and would like it rolled over to the January 2021 semester, please contact Admissions at email@example.com or 201-761-7100 to speak with a counselor about your application and completing the requirements for review.
+If you had an application on file for fall 2020 and would like it rolled over to the January 2021 semester, please contact Admissions at email@example.com or 201-761-7100 to speak with a counselor about your application and completing the requirements for review.

 The application for spring and fall 2021 is now open via the Common Application.